denham-ed/cafe-sebastian/README.md

 ## Deployment
+Git and GitHub were used throughout this project to assist with version control and deployment.
+This was particularly useful for structural changes (such as a move from position and float to flex) which was done primarily in branch that provided a safe sandbox.

+The following steps were followed:

+1. A new Git repository was created using *git init*
+2. Changes were added regularly using *git add . *
+3. Changes were commited using *git commit -m* with a clear, imperative message to describe the change
+4. Finally the local repository was uploaded to a remote repository (this one) using the command *git push*

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

 - In the GitHub repository, navigate to the Settings tab